airalab/robonomics-grant-program/proposals/iot_anomaly_checker.md

 > In this section, you can describe your team and indicate your scientific and professional experience (scientific papers, blog posts, PhD thesis, GitHub repositories, links to projects’ sites and videos and any other information).

 * **Organization** (if applicable):
-    * Official name of organization.
+    * Official name of organization: Techgethr
-    * Legal address of organization.
+    * Legal address of organization: 128 Padre Mariano (apartment 606), Providencia, Chile (postal code: 7500026)
 * **Contact person**:
-    * Full name of the contact person representing the team.
+    * Full name of the contact person representing the team: Néstor Nicolás Campos Rojas
-    * Position at the organisation (if applicable).
+    * Position at the organisation (if applicable): Founder and Senior Architect.
-    * Main contact address (email, Telegram or Element Riot).
+    * Main contact address (email, Telegram or Element Riot): nestor@techgethr.com
-    * Role in the project (if applicable).
+    * Role in the project (if applicable): Architect and developer.
-    * Experience (if applicable).
+    * Experience (if applicable):
 * **Team person #1**:
     * Full name.
     * Role in the project.